 - 3. Offer a variety of methods of communication.
 This may include: - paper and a pen to write notes - copies of documents in large print - a private office to discuss issues away from other people - availability of staff of either gender depending on who the person may be more comfortable with. - 4.
-If the person with a disability has an interpreter or support person with them, speak directly to the person with the disability and include their support person as appropriate or directed by the person with the disability. - 5.
-All employees should have a clear understanding of the nature and scope of the accessible services the Township offers. - 6.
+If the person with a disability has an interpreter or support person with them, do not speak to the interpreter or support person, speak directly to the person with the disability and include their support person as appropriate or directed by the person with the disability. - 5.
+All CSRs employees should have a clear understanding of the nature and scope of the accessible services the Township offers. - 6.
 Ask before you help anyone and do not touch equipment or service animals without permission first. - 7.
 Always face the person you are talking to and keep your hands or other objects away from your mouth so that a person can read your lips if required. - 8.
 Do not assume what a person can or cannot do, always ask how you can help. - 9.
 Understand that communication may take some time be patient. - 10.
 Be prepared to explain and provide examples regarding information.